Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/08-Authentication-Sessions-vs-JWT/README.md

 ### Recap

 JSON Web Token (JWT) is a method of representing claims between two parties.
 Think of it like a receipt that is recognized by the issuer.

-In short JWT a is a format made of three parts.
+In short, JWT a is a format made of three parts:

 - algorithm
 - payload